Tanmoy5611/hotel-management-system/README.md

 # Week 11 - Embedded Frontend With npm and webpack

-The frontend is now embedded in this Spring Boot repository using the course 13-step Gradle integration flow.
+The frontend is embedded in this Spring Boot repository using a Gradle integration flow.

 ## Frontend Build Setup